How will Netflix stop you from sharing your password?

 Netflix hasn't indicated how much these sub-memberships could cost.
 However, in trials in Chile, Costa Rica and Peru, sub-memberships increased the monthly cost of an account by one-quarter or one-third, according to Variety.

-"This is where these tough conversation come in — who is worth paying an extra fourth of your subscription cost every month?"
+"This is where these tough conversations come in — who is worth paying an extra fourth of your subscription cost every month?"
 Saril quipped.

 If Netflix finds that too many locations are using the same account, it will deploy a technological nag: a prompt that asks users to "verify" some devices via authentication codes.